Worklytics/psoxy/README.md

 provisioned and the Psoxy code deployed using Terraform, relying on Azure, Google Cloud, and/or AWS command line tools.

-You will need all of the following in your deployment environment (eg, your laptop):
+You will need all the following in your deployment environment (eg, your laptop):

 | Tool                                            | Version                | Test Command              |
 |-------------------------------------------------|------------------------|---------------------------|